Japanese occupation of West Sumatra: Formation of the Giyūgun

 Chatib Sulaiman proposed to Yano Kenzo the formation of a native army in West Sumatra as a way to supplement the strength of the Japanese army.
 Meetings between the Kerukunan Minangkabau and Yano Kenzo lasted days with members carefully choosing words that could convince Governor Yano of this idea.
 Governor Yano Kenzo came to understand that it was hope for independence, not money, that drove the natives to fight and so suggested the idea to Tanabe in Bukittinggi.
-Under a personal agreement, on February 1943, Tanabe would agree with Yano's proposal.
+Under a personal agreement, in February 1943, Tanabe would agree with Yano's proposal.
 After this deal, Yano went to Jakarta to meet with Sukarno, Hatta, Yamin, and a few other national leaders to talk about the matters of independence, and other relevant issues.
 Similarly, in August 1943 General Tanabe met with General Inada regarding the shortcomings of the Heiho units.
 During this discussion, Inada proposed the creation of a similar native formation.
-After the Army Command based in Saigon, Vietnam, issued an order to form a Kyōdo Bōei Giyūgun on 8 September 1943, the 25th Army Commander, Tanabe, gave full authority to the Governor of West Sumatra to implement the formation of a native army.
+After the Army Command based in Saigon, Vietnam, issued an order to form a Kyōdo Bōei Giyūgun (known better as the Pembela Tanah Air; PETA) on 8 September 1943, the 25th Army Commander, Tanabe, gave full authority to the Governor of West Sumatra to implement the formation of a native army.
 And so, in September 1943 the joint establishment of the Giyūgun in Malaya and Sumatra was sanctioned by the Imperial General Headquarters and the Southern Army Staff headquarters.
 The Southern Army Staff, under the direction of Colonel Kaizaki, in September 1943 prepared an Outline for the Organisation of the Native Armies.